Low Back Pain and Exercise: Why Keeping Moving Matters

 At Antegrity Osteopathy, we take a calm, practical, whole-person approach.
 Our aim is to help you understand what may be going on, reduce unnecessary worry, and guide you forward with a plan that feels realistic for your body and your life.

-Is back pain always a sign of damage?
+Is low back pain always a sign of damage?

 Usually, no.

-One of the most important things to understand about back pain is that pain does not always mean damage.
-The spine is strong, adaptable, and built to move.
-Many findings seen on scans, such as disc bulges, arthritis, or general “wear and tear,” are also found in people who have no back pain at all (Hartvigsen et al., 2018).
+One of the most important things to understand about low back pain is that it can be very real and very uncomfortable without necessarily indicating that your spine has been injured.
+Your back is designed to handle movement and load, and in most cases it is more resilient than pain alone might suggest.
+Many findings seen on scans, such as disc bulges, arthritis, or general “wear and repair,” are also found in people who have no low back pain at all (Hartvigsen et al., 2018).

 Pain is often influenced by more than just the tissues themselves.
 Stress, sleep, activity levels, previous pain experiences, and general health can all shape how pain feels.
 While that may sound complex, it is actually helpful to know, because it means there are many ways recovery can be supported (WHO, 2023).